 Communities across the country have been developing Class I off-street paved bike paths for many years.
-Trails in Minneapolis, Portland, and Palo Alto are used year around.
+Trails in Minneapolis, Portland, and Palo Alto are used year-round.
 Los Angeles and Orange County have hundreds of miles of multi-use paths along rivers and beaches.

 In 2010, a Coachella Valley non-motorized transportation plan was completed.
 Because of the many golf courses in the valley, the plan allowed local cities to designate certain low-volume streets or sidewalks for golf cart operation.
 A year later, civic leaders realized that a multi-use trail connecting all the communities would provide a safer way to travel.
 In addition, the use of non-polluting electric vehicles, bicycles, and walking would contribute to a cleaner environment.

 Having realized the main mission of CVCTA had been accomplished, the Alliance was transformed into Friends of CV Link.
 As CV Link develops, the Friends continue to promote the trail and encourage visitors and local citizens to enjoy the many benefits CV Link has to offer.
 The Friends develop volunteers to assist where needed.

 Meetings of the board of Friends of CV Link are normally held the first Thursday of every month (excluding Summer) at 5:30PM at the Palm Desert Public Library, 73300 Fred Waring Drive, Palm Desert, CA.